 Even though you’ve received nothing but praise, your knickers somehow manage to get twisted around your neck.

 Which, let’s face it, is both a disastrous fashion statement and an impediment to basic functioning.

 Enter Karma Yoga.

-The concept comes from the Bhagavad Gita and the four paths to realization.
+I was recently reintroduced to this concept in a class at Holmes Institute.
+We were talking about the Bhagavad Gita and the four paths to realization.

 There’s Bhakti Yoga, the path of devotion.
 Jnana Yoga, the path of knowledge.
 And Raja Yoga, the path of meditation.

 And then there’s Karma Yoga, the path of action.

 Though all the paths are equally valuable, and it would be totally un-spiritual to say that one path is better than another, Karma Yoga is really the best path offers a unique and powerful path to transformation.

 The basic concept of Karma Yoga goes like this: